KelJ27/RC-Car/README.md

 # Setup

 ### Schematics

-This image shows how everything is connected overall.
+Below, the first image shows how everything is connected overall.
+As shown, the Raspberry Pi is connected to the motor drivers; the first driver is for the DC motor, and the second is for the servo.
+The sensors are also shown to be connected to the pi in which each needs their own power strip.

 ![Alt Text](/images/RC_car_schematic_1.png)

 - Figure 1.1 Overall Connections